CSC207-UofT/course-project-group-010/phase2/specific-design-explanations/comment system.md

 Also, CommentManager's methods will probably never be changed, as they fulfill simple tasks like replying/voting on a comment, whereas CommentPresenter's methods will probably be customized and added upon(eg. if we want to give more functionality to the user).
 We recognized these two categories of methods, and believe that separating them makes the code more organized.

+In regards to CommentGraph we decided against using a design pattern such as builder or factory as the data structure is already complex.
+Adding another layer in the form of a design pattern would render the code very difficult to work with as well as create much longer files.